TFM200819/Gentooui/README.md

 # Gentooui
-A TUI for installing gentoo
+A TUI for installing gentoo written in Python (WIP)